alex-nuclearboy/goit-python-web-hw10/README.md

 ### Viewing Quotes and Authors

 - **Browse Quotes:** Upon visiting the main page at [http://127.0.0.1:8000/quotesapp/](http://127.0.0.1:8000/quotesapp/), you'll be greeted with a list of all the quotes uploaded to the site.
 Each quote is displayed with its content, the author's name, and associated tags.
 - **Learn About Authors:** Each author's name is a clickable link.
-Clicking on an author's name will take you to a dedicated page that includes a biography of the author and a list of all their quotes on the site.
+Clicking on an author's name will take you to a dedicated page that includes a biography of the author.

 ### Interacting with the Site as a Registered User